phaseIV/Blender-Navcam-Importer/README.md

 See a movie here: https://vimeo.com/160405895

+## Introduction

+For autonomous driving on Mars every rover is equipped with a set of (Left and Right) Navigation camera's.
+From the photo's made with these camera's a depth map is computed which is used by the rover to avoid collisions with rocks or other obstacles.
+These depth maps, which are basically digitized Martian landscapes, get transmitted back to earth with all other obtained data and after a four month period they appear online in the [Planetary Data System Imaging](http://pdsimg.jpl.nasa.gov) archive from NASA.

+The Navcam-importer addon is able to locate and decode the depth maps and import them into Blender.
+The only thing required is the filename of a valid Left Navcam image to retrieve the corresponding data from the NASA/PDS archive.
+Example filenames are:
+- for Spirit:        2N227484705MRDAS2JP1981L0M1
+- for Opportunity:   1N142657823MRD3221P1971L0M1
+- for Curiosity:     NLB_499684210EDR_F0501222NCAM00290M_

 ## Installation
 Download the python script (v2 for Blender 2.80+) and install as addon in Blender’s Preference panel.
 Enable it.
 Select the addon from the Import Menu (File > Import) or from the Misc tab in the Tools menu.

-## How?
+## How does it work?
-It works fairly simple, enter or paste the name of a valid Left Navcam image (with or without extension) in the popup dialog and press OK.
+Enter or paste the name of a valid Left Navcam image (with or without extension) in the popup dialog and press OK.
-The addon will automatically download the corresponding depth and image products from PDS/NASA and stitches the data together into a single UV textured mesh.
-Then it will add a caption, set a camera and adjust a few settings so Blender can render the scene immediately.
+The addon will automatically download the corresponding depth and image products from PDS/NASA and stitch the data together into a single UV textured mesh.
+It will then add a caption, set a camera and adjust a few settings so Blender can render the scene immediately.

 Note that this process takes a while and Blender is unresponsive during execution.
 The status of the addon can be checked in the terminal window.